davidB/tracing-opentelemetry-instrumentation-sdk/init-tracing-opentelemetry/README.md

   json!({ "error" :  "xxxxxx", "trace_id": trace_id})
 ```

-## Configuration based on environment variable
+## Configuration based on the environment variables

-To ease setup and compliancy with [OpenTelemetry SDK configuration](https://opentelemetry.io/docs/concepts/sdk-configuration/general-sdk-configuration/), the configuration can be done with the following environment variables (see sample `init_tracing()` above):
+To ease setup and compliance with [OpenTelemetry SDK configuration](https://opentelemetry.io/docs/concepts/sdk-configuration/general-sdk-configuration/), the configuration can be done with the following environment variables (see sample `init_tracing()` above):

 - `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` fallback to `OTEL_EXPORTER_OTLP_ENDPOINT` for the url of the exporter / collector
 - `OTEL_EXPORTER_OTLP_TRACES_PROTOCOL` fallback to `OTEL_EXPORTER_OTLP_PROTOCOL`, fallback to auto-detection based on ENDPOINT port
 - `OTEL_SERVICE_NAME` for the name of the service
-- `OTEL_PROPAGATORS` for the configuration of propagator
+- `OTEL_PROPAGATORS` for the configuration of the propagators
 - `OTEL_TRACES_SAMPLER` & `OTEL_TRACES_SAMPLER_ARG` for configuration of the sampler

-In the context of kubernetes, the above environment variable can be injected by the Opentelemetry operator (via inject-sdk):
+In the context of kubernetes, the above environment variable can be injected by the Opentelemetry operator (via `inject-sdk`):

 ```yaml
 apiVersion: apps/v1